XiaoboZhao/Pruned-JPEG-docker/README.md

     ```
     This command will run the `pruned-jpeg` image interactively.

-    In the terminal, `No.x of total n images is processed` will indicate which image is being processed.
+    In the terminal, `No.x of total n images is being processed` will indicate which image is being processed.
 After all `n` images are processed, the results will be shown in three figures.

     `Fig. 1` shows the inference accuracy of pruned JPEG images when pruning 1 to 64 DCT coefficients, and that of full JPEG images.